Cheapest Liability-Only Car Insurance (2026)

 Cheap liability car insurance quotes

-Liability insurance costs an average of $76 per month nationwide, and it's the cheapest coverage you can get.
-But liability-only insurance won't pay for damage to your own car after a crash.
+State minimum liability insurance costs an average of $76 per month nationwide, and it's the cheapest coverage you can get.
+But liability-only insurance won't pay for damage to your own car after a crash, and state minimum limits don't give you much coverage if you cause an accident.

 If you have a car loan or lease, your lender typically requires a full coverage insurance policy.